 Neighborhoods and housing bring us to one of Indian television’s most successful sitcoms, Taarak Mehta Ka Ooltah Chashmah, set in the Gokuldham Society, a social housing cooperative society.
 Families with different cultures, languages, and beliefs live harmoniously in this low rise housing complex with different sized houses in suburban Mumbai.
 There are three things to note here.
 One, the diversity within the society’s cultural and social fabric is directly reflected in an architecture of egalitarianism.
 The houses, some flats, some duplexes all look like one building from the outside.
 Two, the large public nature of society.
 Each house opens out to common spaces shared by everyone.
 The common garden and landscape are witness to all sorts of social gatherings: festivals, sports, weddings, and everyone is welcome to attend.
 Third, is the self-sufficiency of sorts.
 The housing has a market, a school, a physician, and other amenities close by, an aspiration that ought to be the norm in all housing.

 Lastly, looking at Permanent Roommates.
 This series explores the millennial mindset and a collective aspiration to find a house of one’s own.
-Housing in urban India is as diversified as the country and is as difficult to solve.
+Domestic Architecture in urban India is as diversified as the country and is as difficult to solve.
 63.67 million urban and rural households across India do not have adequate housing.
 While a younger generation looks to diversify and break away from a large family setup, housing needs to diversify and expand to accommodate this shortage for families and individuals, one where roommates and daughters-in-law coexist in houses.